My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 man in green jacket next to red car

-And Cindy Crawford's mole
+And Cindy Crawford's beauty mark

-jungle jacket cartoon
+jungle jacket drawn

 And for the jungle jacket , it's these slanted chest pockets.

-soldier posing in uniform in Vietnam
+military man posing in uniform in Vietnam

 Brief !